liam-ilan/electron-orbitals/README.md

 | Complex 2p Orbital for $m=1$| Real 2p Orbital for $m=1$|

 Rendering the probability distribution function, is done by sampling and even distribution of points in cartesian space, converting the cartesian coordinates to spherical coordinates, and computing $|\psi^2|$ at that point.
 This is done either in a two dimensional grid for the cross section diagrams, or in a 3d grid for the 3d diagrams.
 The cross section diagrams are sampled in a $400 \times 400$ grid (160,000 data points total), and the 3d diagrams are sampled in a $100 \times 100 \times 100$ grid (1,000,000 data points total).

+Cross sections are provided only for complex orbitals.

 ## Using the Periodic Table of Orbitals
 Visit https://liam-ilan.github.io/electron-orbitals